Sales gamification. The term brings me back to when I had my first SDR job.

-This was one of the reasons why I have managed to get upwards of a 90% retention rate of SDRs over large spans of time (6+ months) in an industry that churns and burns this role like nobody’s this business.
+I have managed to get upwards of a 90% retention rate of SDRs over large spans of time (6+ months) in an industry that churns and burns this role like nobody’s business.

 The goals for each game I’ve done were all different.

 Certain games helped the team have fun.
 Others helped them learn.

 Some games let middle-of-the-pack performers have their 15 seconds of fame too.

 Others rewarded behavior we were trying to produce across the floor (boost show rates, for example).

 Whichever game I used, I tried not to have it so my team expected a game or even a reward.